vscode-reborn-ai/vscode-reborn-ai/README.md

 ## About this fork

-This version is API only, you create an OpenAI API key to use it.
-"Browser
+This version is API **only**, you must create an OpenAI API key to use it.

 This is a fork of the popular, but now discontinued [vscode-chatgpt](https://github.com/gencay/vscode-chatgpt) extension.
 Full credit to @gencay for building the original extension and open-sourcing it.